Deciding Which Birth Control Is Right for You

 - take other medications (birth control pills can interfere with some)

-A blood clot is life-threatening, and smoking while on the pill can compound your risk.
+A blood clot is life threatening, and smoking while on the pill can increase your risk.

-Neither form of contraception offers protection from STDs, so you may need to use barrier protection also.
+Neither form of contraception offers protection from STIs, so you may need to use barrier protection (like a condom) as well.

 Whether you’re ready to start birth control for the first time or planning to switch from one method to another, your doctor is a great resource for any questions you may have.